atilatech/atila-engineering-interview/README.md

 # atila-engineering-interview

+Some of the take home projects that are part of the Atila interview process.

-[Prerequisites and tutorials](https://docs.google.com/document/d/1B4FKYcf_wNEAdpCYMe8eMrGH7vICPGJCmDgYkVNS5ew/edit#) to help you get familiar with the tech stack and projects.
+You can also read the [prerequisites and tutorials document](https://docs.google.com/document/d/1B4FKYcf_wNEAdpCYMe8eMrGH7vICPGJCmDgYkVNS5ew/edit#) to help you get familiar with Atila's tech stack and projects.

 ## Python Flask Search Server